egoist/tsup/docs/README.md

 tsup src/index.ts --format esm,cjs,iife
 ```

-That will output files in following folder structure:
+That will output files in the following folder structure:

 ```bash
 dist